HassanMahmoodKhan/Efficient-Brain-Tumor-Detection-for-Early-Intervention/README.md

 ### Fully Connected Layer

 The fully connected (FC) layer is where image classification happens in the CNN, based on the features extracted in the previous layers.
 In this layer, all the inputs from the previous layer are connected to every activation unit or node of the next layer.
 The FC layer is the final layer of the CNN, responsible for classifying the input image into a specific category.

-## Fully Convolutional Network

-A Fully Convolutional Network (FCN) is a type of deep learning neural network architecture that is designed for image segmentation tasks.
-Unlike traditional convolutional neural networks (CNNs), which are mainly used for image classification, an FCN takes an input image and produces a pixel-wise segmentation map as output.
-The architecture of an FCN consists of a series of convolutional layers and pooling layers, followed by upsampling layers that increase the resolution of the feature maps.
-The final layer of the network is a convolutional layer that produces an output map with the same dimensions as the input image.
-Each pixel in the output map represents the class label of the corresponding pixel in the input image.

 ## Transfer Learning/Fine Tuning